NeedMoreInput/BF3ZombieMode/README.md

 <h3>Human Damage Percentage</h3>

 <p>At the start of a match, when there is only one or a very few zombies, zombies have to be very tough and hard to kill or else they will never get close to a human to infect them.
 This is implemented with vars.bulletDamage.
-The values of the following settings specify the vars.bulletDamage depend on the number of zombies that the humans face.
+The values of the following settings specify the vars.bulletDamage depending on the number of zombies that the humans face.
 The lower the numbers, the harder the zombies are to kill.</p>

 <p><b>Against 1 Or 2 Zombies</b>: the default value is <i>5</i>.
 When humans outnumber zombies 3-to-1 or more (e.g., 18 vs 1).</p>